Howard Lutnick: Political activities (2016–present)

-Lutnick, a lifelong Democrat, is now a registered Republican; in an interview with The Wall Street Journal, he described himself as a fiscal conservative and social liberal who left the Democratic Party after he felt that the party had shifted further to the political left.
+Lutnick, a lifelong Democrat, he registered as a Republican in 2016.
+In an interview with the Wall Street Journal, he described himself as a fiscal conservative and social liberal who left the Democratic Party after he felt that the party had shifted further to the political left.
 In the 2016 United States elections, he donated to presidential candidate Hillary Clinton and Senate candidate Kamala Harris.
 He later attributed those donations to his wife.
 A Bloomberg News and OpenSecrets analysis found that the Lutnicks have given political donations since 1989.
 In May 2019, The New York Times disclosed that Lutnick had hosted a fundraiser for U.S. president and presidential candidate Donald Trump that raised more than million.
 Five years later, he hosted a fundraiser for South Carolina senator Tim Scott.

 Lutnick co-hosted a fundraiser for Donald Trump in London in June 2024 that was organized by Duke Buchan.
 In August, he raised million for Trump at his home in Bridgehampton, New York.
 The event caused traffic delays from Riverhead to Amagansett through the night.
 That month, Lutnick was appointed co-chair of Trump's transition team overseeing personnel.
 With Woody Johnson and Kimberly Guilfoyle, he committed to donate million and joined the Trump Victory Trust.
 By September, he had raised million for Trump, according to Bloomberg News, including a million donation to MAGA Inc. He appeared at a rally for Trump at Madison Square Garden with Elon Musk in October.

 As co-chairman of Trump's transition team, Lutnick prioritized loyalty to Trump in his hiring decisions.
 After meeting with Robert F. Kennedy Jr. in October, Lutnick claimed that he was convinced that vaccines cause autism, and that the National Childhood Vaccine Injury Act had allowed vaccine manufacturers to be reckless in the production process.
 He told the New York Post that month that The Heritage Foundation, which led Project 2025, was "radioactive".

 In 2025, Lutnick was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.